parveen-daffodil/au-components/ip_contributed_ip.md

 {{party 2}} grants {{party 1}} a [restrictive licence] (https://github.com/lawpatch/au-ip_license/blob/6bdbc04663123da69272e80d797c8472d7ffa2eb/au-license_ip_restrictive.md) to use, copy, modify and adapt the Contributed IP:
 - in any way necessary to provide the Service; but
-- solely for the purpose of, and to the extent necessary for, providing the Service.
+- only to the extent necessary to provide the Service.

 ### {{party 1}} can use the Contribtued IP however it wants